CollinsU99/Network-File-Share-and-Permissions/README.md

 - Create a new group in "_SECURITY_GROUPS" called "ACCOUNTANTS"
 - Give ACCOUNTANTS Security Group "Read/Write" permissions
 - Add the user in Cilent-1 to the ACCOUNTANTS Security Group
-- Log into the user with ACCOUNTIANS role
+- Log into the user with ACCOUNTANTS role and observe that the permissions was applied successfully

 <h2>Actions and Observations</h2>